-- PALS is administered to all pre-K students and the KRA is administered to kindergarten students as a state required readiness assessment. - DIBELS, MAP, AIMSWEB, and Oral Reading Fluency assessments are utilized to monitor progress and plan instruction. - The District participates in an early-childhood collaborative with community agencies, higher education representatives, and school-based services to facilitate the development of a comprehensive intervention program for children who are at risk for school readiness. - District common assessments are utilized in grades 2 11. - Intervention reading program assessments are used to monitor student progress and guide instruction.

-- High school English teachers and 8th-grade English I Honors teachers have been provided professional development on the ACT scoring rubric to be able to align instruction and assessments to the expectations of the ACT writing assessment. - School data teams compile, monitor, and review data to analyze students' progress towards meeting state accountability goals.
-These data provide context for instructional planning. - SC READY Text-Dependent Analysis writing prompts have been developed and embedded in the English language arts curriculum to match the expectations of the South Carolina College-and-Career-Ready Standards for English Language Arts (SCCCR) and provide formative assessment data. - English I and II text-dependent analysis writing prompts have been developed and embedded in the English I and II curriculum to match the expectations of the SCCCR standards for English I and II and provide formative assessment data. - Eighth-grade students participate in the PSAT/NMSQT administration to support college- and career-ready expectations. - Assessment tools are embedded in the K-12 ESOL curriculum to progress monitor student growth in speaking, listening, reading, and writing as assessed annually on ACCESS. - Eleventh-grade students are administered WIN (Worldwide Interactive Network) to assess career readiness.
+- Phonlological Awareness Literacy Screening (PALS) is administered to all pre-K students and the Kindergarten Readiness Assessment (KRA) is administered to kindergarten students as a state required readiness assessment. - DIBELS, MAP, AIMSWEB, and Oral Reading Fluency assessments are utilized to monitor progress and plan instruction. - The District participates in an early-childhood collaborative with community agencies, higher education representatives, and school-based services to facilitate the development of a comprehensive intervention program for children who are at risk for school readiness. - District common assessments are utilized in grades 2-11. - Intervention reading assessments are used to monitor student progress and guide instruction. - High school English teachers and 8th-grade English I Honors teachers have been provided professional development on the ACT scoring rubric to be able to align instruction and assessments to the expectations of the ACT writing assessment, - School data teams compile, monitor, and review data to analyze students' progress towards meeting state accountability goals.
+These data provide context for instructional planning. - SC READY Text-Dependent Analysis writing prompts have been developed and embedded in the English language arts curriculum to match the expectations of the South Carolina College-and-Career-Ready Standards for English Language Arts (SCCCR) and provide formative assessment data. - English I and II text-dependent analysis writing prompts have been developed and embedded in the English I and II curriculum to match the expectations of the SCCCR standards for English I and II and provide formative assessment data. - Eighth and Tenth-grade students participate in the PSAT/NMSQT administration to support college- and career-ready expectations. - Assessment tools are embedded in the K-12 ESOL curriculum to progress monitor student growth in speaking, listening, reading, and writing as assessed annually on ACCESS. - Eleventh-grade students are administered Ready to Work (R2W) test sponsored by WIN (Worldwide Interactive Network) to assess career readiness and essential soft skills. - Virtual SAT/ACT preparation sessions are being offered in place of whole-group face-to-face sessions. - Students continue to use online test preparation tools such as Khan Academy, ACT Kaplan, USA Test Prep. - Because SAT/ACT test administrations were limited at the beginning of the pandemic, HCS has increased the number of in-district SAT/ACT administrations beginning the summer of 2020.